hpjeonGIT/class/udemy_network/Readme.md

 147. Unified communication networks

 148. Quality of Service (QoS)
+- For higher priority service, faster transmission.
+For intermediate/low priority service, less fast transmission
+  - So there must be methods to recognize the priority then provide different service per priority
 -  A feature set used to engineer or prioritize various traffic types based on classifications marked in traffic
 - When there is congestion in network
 - Buffer (aka Queue)